Northern Bahamas hunkers down as Hurricane Dorian closes in

 Bahamas Prime Minister Hubert Minnis warned that Dorian is a "dangerous storm" and said any "who do not evacuate are placing themselves in extreme danger and can expect a catastrophic consequence."

-Small skiffs shuttled Saturday between outlying fishing communities and McLean's Town, a settlement of a few dozen homes at the eastern end of Grand Bahama island, about 150 miles from Florida's Atlantic coast.
-Most people came from Sweeting Cay, a fishing town of a few hundred people about 5 feet above sea level.
+Small skiffs shuttled Saturday between outlying fishing communities and McLean's Town, a settlement of a few dozen homes at the eastern end of Grand Bahama island, about 150 miles (240 kilometers) from Florida's Atlantic coast.
+Most people came from Sweeting Cay, a fishing town of a few hundred people about 5 feet (1.5 meters) above sea level.

+RELATED: What do the hurricane categories mean?
+And, how strong is a Category 5 storm?

+RELATED: What is storm surge?
+And, why should I care about it?

 "We're not taking no chances," said Margaret Bassett, a ferry boat driver for the Deep Water Cay resort.
 "They said evacuate, you have to evacuate."